Risk Factors Dashboard

 Our business could be adversely impacted by conditions affecting the markets in which we compete

 A substantial portion of our business depends on the demand for information technology by large enterprise customers and service providers.
 We are dependent upon the overall economic health of our current and prospective customers.
 International, national, regional and local economic conditions, such as recessionary economic cycles, protracted economic slowdown or further deterioration of the economy could adversely impact demand for our products.
-Demand for our products and services depends substantially upon the general demand for application security and delivery solutions, which fluctuates based on numerous factors, including capital spending levels and growth of our current and prospective customers, as well as general economic conditions.
+Demand for our products and services depends substantially upon the general demand for application delivery and security solutions, which fluctuates based on numerous factors, including capital spending levels and growth of our current and prospective customers, as well as general economic conditions.
 Moreover, the purchase of our products is often discretionary and may involve a significant commitment of capital and other resources.
 Future economic projections for the information technology sector are uncertain as companies continue to reassess their spending for technology projects and embrace a range of consumption models from physical systems to software, SaaS-based and managed services solutions.
 As a result, spending priorities for our current and future customers may vary and demand for our products and services may be impacted.
 In addition, customer buying patterns are changing over time and more customers seek to rent software on a subscription basis and to reduce their total cost of ownership.
 These evolving business models could lead to changes in demand and licensing strategies, which could have a material adverse effect on our business, results of operations and financial condition.

 Industry consolidation may result in increased competition